 I smiled back.
 It was hard to resist his impish look.
 "Did your aunt go back?"

 "Huilen stayed with me.
-She's a little …. attached."
-He grinned again at the word.
+She's a little… attached."
+He grinned again.
 "She wouldn't know what to do with herself without having to keep an eye on me.
 We're staying in an apartment not too far from the university."

 My jaw dropped.
-Realizing I looked a little stupid, I snapped my mouth shut.
+Realizing I looked stupid, I snapped my mouth shut.
 "Isn't that hard on her?
 All those humans?"
 I shuddered.

 Nahuel's look of amusement turned to concern.
 "Oh, no, it's not like that.
 She's never been one to prey much on humans, anyway.
 It wasn't a stretch to go 'vegetarian.'
 The humans so close don't seem to bother her that much.
-We just keep our thirst in check.
-There's plenty of wildlife around, and Canada isn't that far away…"
+We keep our thirst in check.
+There's plenty of wildlife around, and Canada isn't that far away… "

-Without thinking, I blurted out, "We'd love to have you come.
+Without thinking, I said, "We'd love to have you come.
 It's at the Cullen's home on the 26th at 5:30 in the evening."

 Edward and Nahuel both looked at me in amazement.
 I stifled the urge to bite my lip.
 I hoped Charlie wouldn't mind the sudden addition to his guest list.
 It was a little late to retract the invitation.

 "No. No. Of course not.
 We'd love to see you both."
 I was kicking myself.
 This was one of those awkward human Bella moments coming through.
-Sometimes I could be so impulsive.
+Sometimes I can be so impulsive.

-"Remember when I told you that Nahuel was changing his view of himself?"
+"Remember when I told you Nahuel was changing his view of himself?"